selaux/node-sprite-generator/README.md

 Default value: `{}`
 Options that will be passed on to the layout generation.
 The built-in layouters support the following options.
 __padding__ (Type: `Integer` Default: `0`): Specifies the padding between the images in the layout.
+__scaling__ (Type: `Number` Default: `1`): Specifies the factor that the images are scaled with in the layout.
+This allows generating multiple, scaled versions of the same sprites using a single image set.

 #### options.compositor
 Type: `String|Function`